rondilley/ip2cidr/README.md

  -l|--lbit {bits}       min network bits (default: 24) -t|--thold {percent}   consolidation threshold (default: 51)
- -v|--version           display version information filename               one or more files to process, use '-' to read from stdin
+ -v|--version           display version information -V|--verbose           show additional information filename               one or more files to process, use '-' to read from stdin
 ```

 The debug option is most useful when the tool is compiled
 with the --ENABLE-DEBUG switch.

+ip2cidr processes and consolidates IPv4 addresses in octet and CIDR format.
+IPv6
+and malformed IP addresses are not consolidated but are passed on to STDOUT without
+any changes.
+CIDR blocks that are larger than the minimum mask (see -l|--lbit) are
+not consolidated but are passed on to STDOUT without any changes.
+If a CIDR block
+does not start with the first address (e.g., the host id is non-zero), ip2cidr will
+not consolidate and instead will pass the CIDR block to STDOUT without any changes.
+IPv4 CIDR blocks with /32 will be converted to a host IP address in octet format
+and will be consolidated.

+Use the verbose switch (see -V|--verbose) to get more information about which entries
+in a file are consolidated and which are passed to STDOUT without any change.

 A typical run of ip2cidr is to pass the IP file as an
 argument.